tgaff/listly_rails_angular/README.md

 1. An angular [controller](app/assets/javascripts/lists.controller.js) is provided for you, go ahead and drop it into `app/assets/javascripts/lists.controller.js`.

 1. Do the same thing with the [service](app/assets/javascripts/lists.service.js) that we'll use to communicate with the API.
-Put this in `app/assets/javascripts/lists.controller.js`.
+Put this in `app/assets/javascripts/lists.service.js`.

   Take a look at the code here; since we're using RESTful routes we can make use of ngResource.
 Instead of writing all the AJAX code ourselves using $http; we can use the pre-built [ngResource](https://docs.angularjs.org/api/ngResource/service/$resource#!).
-  * If this is configured properly you can simply call methods like
+  * If this is configured properly you can simply call methods like `query`, `remove`, `save`, `update` and `get`.
+  * This is a big win for best-practices - we can write much less code and work more quickly because we stuck to RESTful conventions in our API.

 1. We need to install ngResource first.
 Use curl to store it in `vendor/assets`.